Facilitator Training

 We believe trained facilitators are better prepared to increase the program’s efficacy to impact youth behavior.
 Take your pick – virtual and in-person training options incorporate an interactive learning process in a fun and supportive environment.
 You will build the foundational knowledge and skills to implement the curriculum using an LGBTQ-centered approach.
 On completion, you will have an established foundation to support successful delivery of IN·clued workshops with comfort and fidelity.

-Purchase of the IN•clued program curriculum is required for participation in Facilitator Training.
+Purchase of the IN•clued program curriculum is required for participation in the training.

 Training Facilitators for Youth Workshop